 - No open insurance claims against the house

-- Not owning a restricted dog Breed like Pitbulls and Rottweilers
+- No restricted dog breeds like pitbulls and rottweilers

-We find most FAIR plans provide coverage around $500,000 to $600,000 maximum for dwelling coverage i.e. just for the structure of the home.
-As we say above, some states like New Jersey provide $200,000 worth of coverage for personal property.
-Some states like Ohio provide two types of coverage, a basic "fire" policy and a more comprehensive homeowners policy that also protects your personal possessions.
+We find most FAIR plans provide a maximum of around $500,000 to $600,000 for dwelling coverage, meaning just for the structure of the home.
+As noted above, some states like New Jersey provide $200,000 worth of coverage for personal property.
+Some states, like Ohio, provide two types of coverage — a basic fire policy and a more comprehensive homeowners policy that also protects your personal possessions.

-What if You Are Ineligible for a FAIR Plan?
+What if you are not eligible for a FAIR plan?